 Philip Seymour-Hoffman suffered an untimely death due to a drug overdose.
 It was unexpected not just to his family, but also to him.
 That explains why he hadn’t updated his will in over 10 years.
 An outdated will is just as bad as not having a will at all.
 One major problem with his will was that is was drawn up by a real estate attorney, not one who deals with estate planning.

 One of the biggest gaffes?
 Seymour-Hoffman wasn’t married to the woman he left most of his money to, and because New York doesn’t recognize common law marriages she is like to pay a large amount of money towards taxes.

 James Gandolfini had a will, but it was prepared in such a way that those he left money to would be heavily taxed.
 For example, Gandolfini left 20% of his estate to his wife, with the remaining going to his infant daughter and others.
 Unfortunately, the money he willed to his daughter and others could be taxed up to 55%, whereas the money his wife received was not taxable.

 This is one of the main reasons why it’s important to have a legal team on your side that can help you understand how best to allocate funds.
-At Cohen & Winters we would walk through this process with you, ensuring you take advantage of any loopholes and that your accounts are managed in the best way possible.
+Our estate planning lawyers will walk through this process with you, ensuring you take advantage of any loopholes and that your accounts are managed in the best way possible.